Skip to main content

 useQueryBuilderSetup

-Called by the QueryBuilder component.
+Called by the internal component rendered by QueryBuilder.
 Merges props and context values with the defaults and generates actions.

 info

-This Hook is unlikely to be necessary unless you are reimplementing the entire QueryBuilder component structure.
+This hook is unlikely to be necessary unless you're reimplementing the entire QueryBuilder component structure.

 function useQueryBuilderSetup(props: QueryBuilderProps): {